Cryptocurrency is bringing tons of innovation to the world.

-In this post we will outline some of the best exchanges, and why you might want to use one over the other.
+In this post we will outline some of the best cryptocurrency exchanges, and why you might want to use one over the other.
+Let’s start!

 Coinbase is a good gateway into cryptocurrency, especially if it is your first time buying.

-Since most cryptocurrencies must be purchased with Bitcoin, Coinbase is a good entry point whether you want Bitcoin or any other cryptocurrency.
+Since most cryptocurrencies must be purchased with bitcoin or ether, Coinbase is a good entry point whether you want Bitcoin or any other cryptocurrency.

 The fees for buying with a credit card are 3.99%, while the fees for buying with bank transfer are about 1.49%.